-This position is responsible for the overall implementation of our fundraising model, with a goal to create a culture of philanthropy with donor cultivation, major gifts, pledged gifts, and a legacy of funding that outlasts the lives and tenure of any one individual or group.
+This position is responsible for the overall implementation of our fundraising model, and the goal is to create a culture of philanthropy with donor cultivation, major gifts, pledged gifts, and a legacy of funding that outlasts the lives and tenure of any one individual or group.
 A strong passion for individuals with intellectual challenges and the mission of Marbridge is crucial.

-- Identify, engage, and develop existing relationships and seek financial support from new prospects according to goals in the Development Plan
+- Identify, engage, and develop existing relationships and seek financial support from new prospects.

 - Prepare fundraising, giving society, and grant reports for the Board of Trustees.